Mumbai City head coach Jorge Costa accuses referee of making racist gestures | Goal.com

 "I am very happy with the performance.
 We played well and scored a goal in the first half and we missed a penalty.
 It would have been easy if we had made it 2-0.
 The second half was difficult because we are playing in the home of the champions.
 The luck we had today, we did not have against ATK.
 I am proud of the players."

-The former FC Porto player suggested that they did not prepare specifically for the Bengaluru match and the result was achieed due to the quality of his players and a bit of luck.
+The former FC Porto player suggested that they did not prepare specifically for the Bengaluru match and the result was achieved due to the quality of his players and a bit of luck.

 "We did not change anything for this game.
 We always look at the good things (strengths) of the opposition and we know what they are not so good at.
 We won three points because of our quality.
 We also had some luck," said Costa before signing off.